col-mustang/AI-Assisted-data-processing-EDA-and-graphing/README.md

 - Deploying the model as a web or mobile application

 ## Authors
-- Chris Alvarez
+- Chris Alvarez - Presenation visualization, Data collection, preprocessing, and application deployment
-- Doug Francis
+- Doug Francis - Feature/data engineering, model evaluation, model deployment, and documentation
-- Geoff McDaniel
+- Geoff McDaniel - Feature/data engineering, model evaluation, and voice capture widget deployment

 ## License
 This project is not licensed and is available for educational and non-commercial use only